What is a log based pipeline?

 Consequences of pausing a log based pipeline:

 Each log has a retention period associated with it which specifies the duration a log is maintained before it is automatically deleted.
+Logs are purged periodically to prevent them from taking up too much disk space.
 Pausing a pipeline pauses the process of ingestion.
 Pausing a log based pipeline for long durations may lead to data loss as a result of the log being deleted due to expiry of its retention period.
 Therefore, such an action can potentially lead to loss of data as a result of ingestion being halted.

 Please note that the same applies to individual jobs configured with change tracking in the case of a SQL server source.